i2p/i2p.www/i2p2www/spec/proposals/168-tunnel-bandwidth.rst

 Build Request Options
 ---------------------------

-The following two options may be set in the tunnel build options mapping field of the record:
+The following three options may be set in the tunnel build options mapping field of the record:
-A requesting router may include either or both.
+A requesting router may include any, all, or none.

 - m := minimum bandwidth required for this tunnel (KBps positive integer as a string)
 - r := requested bandwidth for this tunnel (KBps positive integer as a string)
+- l := limit bandwidth for this tunnel; only sent to IBGW (KBps positive integer as a string)

+Constraint: m <= r <= l

 The participating router should reject the tunnel if "m" is specified and it cannot provide at least that much bandwidth.

+Request options are sent to each participant in the corresponding encrypted build request record, and are not visible to other participants.

 Build Reply Option